What You Need to Know About Renting to Own and Contracts for Deed

 - Get the deal in writing!
 Don’t agree to anything that is not written down.
-The law will not enforce agreements to buy a house unless they are in writing!
+The law doesn't enforce agreements to buy a house unless they are in writing!

 - Make sure the agreement says what part of your payments are rent and what part go toward the purchase.

-- Make sure the agreement says when the actual sale will be, and what the terms are.
-It should say if the sale will be by a contract for deed, or if you need to get a mortgage.
+- Make sure the agreement says when the actual sale is, and what the terms are.
+It should say if the sale is by a contract for deed, or if you need to get a mortgage.
 If you need a mortgage, talk to a bank to see if you can get one before you sign the rent to own agreement.
-Find out what the true costs will be.
+Find out what the true costs are.

 - Make sure the seller really owns the home.
 Go to your county recorder’s office and ask for help to find out who owns the home.
 In some larger counties, property records are available online.
 Call your county property records office to find out.